-12) There is a hopper / chute for waste disposal on each floor.
+12) There is a hopper/chute for waste disposal on each floor.
 Each hopper has intumescent strips.
 The hoppers on the 1st to 5th floors are additionally protected by a notional FD30s door.

-- 13)Communal areas are kept free of flammable items.
+- 13) Communal areas are kept free of flammable items.
 The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
-There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed. - 14) Emergency lighting is provided to communal landings and stairs.
-Checks are done on a monthly basis by Sandwell MBC in house electrical team or approved contractor.
+There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed. - 14) A mobility scooter was noted to be present in the common area on the 3rd floor.
+An email was sent to the Housing Officer to organise its removal.

+15) Emergency lighting is provided to communal landings and stairs.
+Checks are done monthly by Sandwell MBC in house electrical team or approved contractor.

-15) Dry riser cupboard doors are nominal FD30s timber doors, kept locked / secured.
+16) Dry riser cupboard doors are notional FD30s timber doors, kept locked / secured.
 The 5th floor cupboard also houses an aluminium ladder which is utilised for access to the lift motor room and roof via the access hatch in the 5th floor lift lobby.